charliepark/atomic.css/README.md

 It uses design patterns similar to OOCSS, but pushes 99% of the work to the stylesheet.
 It leans heavily on preprocessors (namely, Sass).

 You should use the Atomic.css methodology if you want fast downloads, coupled with easy-to-write and easy-to-edit CSS.
+Haha.
+That's actually a lie.
+You shoudn't use Atomic CSS for sure, yet.
+But, at least, consider what we're going for here.
+And if you try it, let me know what pitfalls you encounter.

 Atomic CSS flips the duplication found in a normal CSS file, so the duplicated strings are the names of the elements; the DRY'd strings are the longer and more complex CSS properties.